hughesyadaddy/WinStream/README.md

 ### Contributing

 We welcome contributions!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get involved.

+#### Completed:
+- [x] Basic UI setup
+- [x] AirPlay device discovery implementation

+#### In Progress:
+- [ ] AirPlay connection authentication
+- [ ] Audio streaming to AirPlay devices

+#### TODO:
+- [ ] Develop Windows audio driver for virtual audio device
+- [ ] Implement volume control integration with Windows
+- [ ] Add error handling and recovery mechanisms
+- [ ] Optimize for low latency streaming
+- [ ] Implement RTP packet creation and sending
+- [ ] Handle RTCP (RTP Control Protocol) for quality control
+- [ ] Add support for multiple simultaneous AirPlay receivers
+- [ ] Create installer for easy deployment
+- [ ] Write comprehensive documentation and user guide
+- [ ] Implement automatic updates mechanism
+- [ ] Add logging system for troubleshooting
+- [ ] Conduct thorough testing across various Windows versions and AirPlay devices
+- [ ] Optimize UI for better user experience
+- [ ] Implement settings persistence between sessions

+### Contributing

+We welcome contributions!
+If you'd like to help with any of the TODO items or have other improvements in mind, please see our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get involved.

 ### Acknowledgements